Fourier and Beyond: Invariance Properties of a Family of Integral Transforms: The Short-Time Transform

-\end{proof} This result shows that the energy contained in the short-time $\Phi_n$ transform is the same as that of the original signal (provided that the windowing function is $L^2$-normalized) and so the short-time $\Phi_n$ transform is an isometry from $L^2(\mathbb{R})$ into $L^2(\mathbb{R}^2)$.

-The authors CLW, BGB and DJK gratefully acknowledge partial support of this research by grants from Total E\&P USA and PGS.
-The authors CLW and DJK acknowledge partial support of this research under Grant E-0608 from the Robert A. Welch Foundation.
+{\bf Acknowledgments.} The authors C.L.W., B.G.B. and D.J.K. gratefully acknowledge partial support of this research by grants from Total E\&P USA and PGS.
+B.G.B. was supported in part by NSF grant DMS-1109545 and DMS-1412524.
+C.L.W. and D.J.K. acknowledge partial support of this research under Grant E-0608 from the Robert A. Welch Foundation.